meshellg/shiny-bassoon/content/posts/2020-01-12-book-riots-2020-read-harder-challenge.markdown

   * Greenwood by Michael Christie
 16. **Read a doorstopper (over 500 pages) published after 1950, written by a woman**
   *  ✔ Invisible Women by Caroline Criado-Pérez
       I started reading and listening to this book last year, and it's massive, but brilliant and incredibly frustrating.
-I'm looking forward to actually finishing it.
-It's also a book I actually own.
+I now realize it's not over 500 pages but it's seriously massive, and I'm just going to give this one to myself.
 17. **Read a sci-fi/fantasy novella (under 120 pages)**
   * to be taught if fortunate - Becky Chambers
   * The Black God's Drums - P. Djèlí Clark
-18. **Read a picture book with a human main character from a marginalized community** Most of our son's books fit in this category so there are lots that meet these requirements.
+18. **Read a picture book with a human main character from a marginalized community**
   * ✔ Queen of the Hannukah Dosas
   * ✔ Baby Loves the Five Senses: Hearing by Ruth Spiro and Irene Chen
   * Sulwe: Lupita Nyong'o, Vashti Harrison
 19. **Read a book by or about a refugee**
   * No Friend but the Mountains - Behrouz Boochani
 20. **Read a middle grade book that doesn’t take place in the U.S. or the UK**
   * Akata Witch by Nnedi Okorafor
 21. **Read a book with a main character or protagonist with a disability (fiction or non)**